5.1 - Definition of objectives

 Intermediate level: criterion O2

-The transition plan is driven by a vision, defined by long-term (horizon 2050).
-These objectives are consistent with the targets of international sectoral standards.
+The Transition Plan is driven by a vision, defined by objectives to the long term (horizon 2050).
+These objectives are consistent with the objectives of international sectoral standards.

-🔎 The organisation may refer for example to tools SBT.
+🔎 The organisation may refer for example to the SBT.

-The transition plan also has a short-term, which must at least project the organisation until the next assessment, and a medium-term projecting the organisation over a decade, while taking into account the lag in view of the 2030 target.
-These objectives are derived from the reduction potential of the action plan and therefore from the trajectory of reduction.
+The Transition Plan also has a short-term objective, which must at least project the organisation until the next assessment, and a medium-term objective projecting the organisation over a decade, while taking into account the lag with respect to the 2030 target.
+These objectives are derived from the reduction potential of the action plan and therefore of the trajectory of reduction.

 Objectives are expressed in absolute value as well as in terms of relative intensity (via relevant ratios).